A Passion for Helping Employees

-Silvers graduated from the University of California, San Diego, in June 2003 with a Bachelor’s degree in Economics.
+Silvers graduated from the University of California, San Diego, in June 2003 with a bachelor’s degree in economics.
 He obtained his law degree from Santa Clara University School of Law in May 2006.
-Silvers was a member of the Phi Delta Phi International Legal Honors Fraternity.

 It was here, Silvers says, that he got a taste of what it’s like to help “those who were truly not able to help themselves.”

-Honors and Awards
+Legal Honors and Attorney Awards

-Labor and Class Action
+Labor and Class Action Legal Representation

-Silvers has also represented employees before the Division of Labor Standards Enforcement on wage and hour matters and obtained favorable decisions for his clients.
 He became a member of the California State Bar in December 2006 and is licensed to practice in California state courts and before the United States District Courts for the Central, Northern, and Eastern Districts of California.

 Silvers perseveres in his efforts to assist those who cannot afford legal representation by volunteering advisory services.
 He received the Wiley W. Manuel Award for Pro Bono Legal Service in 2009.

-Before joining Bisnar Chase, Silvers worked at a Long Beach employment law firm where he regularly dealt with wage and hour matters, including class actions and Private Attorneys General Act matters.
-He has been able to reach significant settlements, including multiple seven-figure class action settlements for both, small and large classes of employees.
+Before joining Bisnar Chase, Silvers worked at a Long Beach employment law firm, where he regularly dealt with wage and hour matters, including employee class actions and Private Attorneys General Act matters.

-In July 2020, Ian settled a wage-and-hour class action against a defendant employer for $8,750,000 in California superior court and subsequently obtained final approval from the court.
-The employment class action involved claims for unpaid minimum wages, unpaid overtime, meal-and-rest break violations, and derivative claims for inaccurate wage statements and penalties for the late payment of wages due, and subsequently obtained final approval from the court.
+In July 2020, Ian settled a wage-and-hour class action against a defendant employer for $8,750,000 in California Superior Court and subsequently obtained final approval from the court.
+As a result, the employment class action got final approval from the court.

 In July 2021, Ian settled a wage-and-hour class and PAGA action against a defendant employer for $4,880,000 in California superior court.
 The certified employment class action involved claims for unpaid minimum wages, meal-and-rest break violations, and derivative claims for inaccurate wage statements and penalties for the late payment of wages due.
-The court overseeing the matter has preliminarily approved the class settlement and appointed Ian co-lead class counsel.

 Ian Silvers: Case Results